 Every year, nearly 53,000 Americans undergo shoulder replacement surgery to relieve chronic pain and improve their joint function.
 The expert orthopedic surgeons at North Point Orthopaedics offer minimally invasive shoulder replacement procedures to ease chronic pain from arthritis, fractures, and other conditions.
 They also specialize in reverse shoulder replacement surgeries to restore your joint mobility after a severe rotator cuff tear.
-Call the office in Munster, Crown Point, or Valparaiso, Indiana, today to find out if you’re a candidate for shoulder replacement surgery or book an appointment online.
+Call the office in Munster or Crown Point, Indiana, today to find out if you’re a candidate for shoulder replacement surgery or book an appointment online.

 Shoulder replacement is a surgical procedure to remove part or all of your shoulder joint and replace it with an artificial joint implant.